10 Social Etiquette Tips For Interview & Assessment Centre Success

 One of the other candidates may privately ask for your help or advice at some point (for example you may have performed an individual exercise in the morning that they will perform in the afternoon).
 They may ask you to give them the inside track – this is especially common if you’re applying for an internal promotion and you know the other candidates well.

-Ultimately it’s a personal choice, if the person is a friend you may want to be candid, but if not I’d recommend you keep your cards close to your chest.
+Ultimately it’s a personal choice, if the person is a friend you may want to be candid, but if not we’d recommend you keep your cards close to your chest.
 The other candidates are your competition and it’s not really fair for one of them to put you in this position.
 (After all, it is cheating.)
-In this scenario I recommend you be ‘politely discreet’.
+In this scenario we recommend you be ‘politely discreet’.
 Field their request politely but firmly and don’t tell them anything of genuine value.

 10) Be conscientious